cncf/tag-security/assessments/projects/nats/self-assessment.md

 Figure 1: Messaging Design via NATS Documentation [uploaded as a seperate image in folder]

 NATS uses subject-based messaging in its publish-subscribe model, where messages are routed by subjects - simple string identifiers.
-This method allows publishers to send messages to specific subjects and subscribers to express interest in particular subjects, enhancing communication flexibility.
+This method allows publishers to send messages to specific subjects and subscribers to express interest in particular subject patterns, enhancing communication flexibility.
 The system's ability to handle wildcard subscriptions further allows subscribers to receive messages from a range of related subjects.
 This decoupling of publishers and subscribers, central to NATS' scalable architecture, is particularly advantageous in cloud and microservices environments.
 Efficient message routing, combined with the system's simplicity and ease of use, positions NATS as a robust solution for the dynamic needs of modern distributed systems.